JingShing-Tools/Pixel-Art-Filter-python/README.md

 * Found bug can't save as chinese character name file.
 * [video module](https://github.com/JingShing/Opencv-Video-edit-module)

+## Ver1.6.1

+* GIF

+  * Fixed gif duration error.

+  * now can support ".gif "  and " .GIF "

+* Video

+  * Try to add video module in pixel art filter.
+  * It's an experimental area.
+Use it wisely and trust your computer.
+  * Now can transform video but there are some rules and thing you should know:
+    * If it start it won't stop and cannot pause so you need to use it wisely.
+    * It will take more time and ate almost your cpu when you use setting that are complex.
+    * If it done video cover will display on window.
+And it will automatically save at the folder you put the exe.
+    * Edited video will lost sound and become ultimately large.
+So be careful.
+  * I add cmd for process hint.
+It will be there until I removed video edit part.

 ## Usage
 You can click pic to watch vid.
 [![Usage](https://img.youtube.com/vi/HpTbwjZv2y0/maxresdefault.jpg)](https://youtu.be/HpTbwjZv2y0)